scylladb/cpp-rust-driver/docs/source/topics/basics/keyspaces.md

 ## Setting the Keyspace at Connection Time

 A session can be initially connected using a supplied keyspace.
+This is the recommended way to set the keyspace for a session, as it prevents races between setting keyspace and requests being executed.
+This is particularly important in applications that use a single session object shared by multiple threads.

 **Performance Tip:**  An application should create a single session object per keyspace as a session object is designed to be created once, reused, and shared by multiple threads within the application.
+Even better performance can be achieved by creating a single session object per application, but then if the application interacts with multiple keyspaces, it must fully qualify the table names in its statements.

 ```c
 CassSession* session = cass_session_new();